Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Make Them Comfortable Around Nail Clippers

 Some dogs start to run away the second you pull those nail clippers out.
-When you expose them to it from a young age, use plenty of treats and positive reinforcement, and get them used to having their paws touched, this makes it a lot easier when it comes time to clip those long nails.
+When you expose them to it from a young age, use plenty of treats and positive reinforcement, and get them used to having their paws touched, this makes it a lot easier when it comes time to clip those long claws.

-4. Trim Their Hair As Needed
+4. Trim Their Hair as Needed

 If you have trained your Border Collie to be used to your touch, you shouldn’t have trouble trimming their hair at home.
 Wait for your dog to be calm and composed.
 It’s better if the dog is lying down while you cut their hair.